photographers – becoming more confident in posing people

 It need not be rigidly structured posing – I don’t often do that anyway.
 It’s more of a nudging of an existing pose.
 But it really depends on the person you are photographing.
 As the photographer you have to be perceptive about that and read their body language and the situation.

-Looking at the photograph above of Kelly and Joe – it certainly isn’t posed in a “classic” way.
+Looking at the photograph above of Kelly and Joe – part of the portrait session of their elopement wedding in New York – it certainly isn’t posed in a “classic” way.
 I much more prefer that the pose for a portrait comes organically out of their own natural body movements and postures … and then nudge it to look better.
 I had Joe anchor the pose, and then asked Kelly to lean into him with her shoulder.
 Kelly naturally fell into this pose.
 I then asked Joe to sweep his foot out a little bit.
 With that, I am sure their friends and family will recognize this as *them* and how they are.
 It looks natural.
 But with a tiny bit of guidance – that nudge or two – it looks really good.

 So yes, you have permission to pose people.
 And that is liberating.
 No reason to be shy anymore.